Educational Opportunities

 Renewals

-Certification may be renewed for five (5) years by payment of the appropriate fee ($75 for MSA members, $150 for non-members).
+Certification is valid for ten (10) years, and may be renewed every ten (10) years by payment of the appropriate fee ($75 for MSA members, $150 for non-members).
 Certified Technologists whose certification has lapsed may have it reinstated by paying the appropriate renewal fee and providing documentation of certification.
 The renewal fee will be the amount, in five year increments, to bring certification current from the last certification/renewal.
 This is a change from previous policy, which had required reexamination after a two year lapse.